Introduction: The Best Bank for Small Business and Small Business Accounts

 The Chase small business bank account is also one of the best banks for small business accounts.
 According to Hustler Money Blog:

 “There are three different Chase business accounts available: Chase Total Business Checking®, Chase Performance Business CheckingSM, and Chase Platinum Business CheckingSM.
-Each account offers your business a certain amount of free transactions and cash deposits; the amount of free transactions and deposits will grow as your business grows.
+Each account offers your business a certain amount of free transactions and cash deposits; the number of free transactions and deposits will grow as your business grows.
 Additionally, you will have access to thousands of Chase branches and ATMs located throughout the US, and you will have the ability to use advanced online and mobile banking options.”

 While all three of these Chase small business accounts do charge some sort of monthly fee, those fees can be waived in a number of ways.
 For example, the Chase Total Business Checking® is one type of Chase small business checking account where the $10 monthly fee can be waived if you maintain a balance above $1,500.